pedrohenriquecordeiro/breweries-case/src/tests/readme.md

 # Data Quality Tests

 This folder contains the data quality validation suite for the Bees Data Platform.
-The tests are designed to ensure the integrity, consistency and correctness of data processed through the ETL pipeline, with a focus on validating the silver layer Delta tables stored in Google Cloud Storage (GCS).
+The tests are designed to ensure the integrity, consistency and correctness of data processed through the ETL pipeline, with a focus on validating the silver-layer Delta tables stored in Google Cloud Storage (GCS).
 The tests are implemented as a containerized Spark job using PySpark and PyDeequ and are intended to run on Kubernetes.

 ## Overview